The #1 Resource for MLM Legal Assistance

 II.
 Buying Clubs

-“Buying clubs” are regulated by a significant majority of states.
-While they are not illegal, they require compliance with several burdensome regulatory criteria which are much better avoided.
-In general, the term means any business organization that holds itself out as offering discounted prices to members by virtue of its “buying clout.”
 A buying club need not possess any specific set of business or operational characteristics.
 Whether a business organization is a buying club is simply a function of the claims it makes.
-More precisely, the mere acts of an organization: (1) claiming to offer discounted merchandise; (2) as a consequence of its size or other similar attribute; and (3) allowing only “members” to purchase such merchandise, result in that organization being a “buying club.”
-In Minnesota, a buying club is defined as
+More precisely, the mere acts of an organization claiming to offer discounted merchandise to its members may result in that organization being a buying club.

 The absence of any one of these elements allows an organization to avoid buying club classification.

-If a business enterprise is a “buying club,” several onerous impediments to doing business exist.
-Buying club status triggers several requirements, including: (1) registration with the state (usually the Attorney General);(12) (2) the payment of a registration fee;(13) (3) the posting of a bond; (4) a right of cancellation;(14) and (5) notice of the right of cancellation on the membership agreement.(15) Additionally, other states make even more burdensome demands.
-For example, Florida requires that if a buying club (or any of its agents — arguably distributors) represents orally or in writing that use of its services will result in savings to its members, the buying club must disclose in writing in the contract that:
+If a business enterprise is a “buying club,” several onerous complications to doing business exist as buying club status triggers several requirements, including: (1) registration with the state (usually the Attorney General); (2) the payment of a registration fee; (3) the posting of a bond; (4) a right of cancellation; and (5) notice of the right of cancellation on the membership agreement.
+Additionally, some states make even more burdensome demands.
+For example, Florida requires that if a buying club or any of its agents (including, arguably, distributors) represents orally or in writing that use of its services will result in savings to its members, the buying club must disclose in writing in the contract that:

-[a]ll savings claims made by the buying club are based on price comparisons with retailers doing business in the trade area in which the claims are made if the same or comparable items are offered for sale in the trade area and with prices at which the merchandise is actually sold or offered for sale.(16)
+all savings claims made by the buying club are based on price comparisons with retailers doing business in the trade area in which the claims are made if the same or comparable items are offered for sale in the trade area and with prices at which the merchandise is actually sold or offered for sale.

 Some states limit the maximum duration of members’ contracts, although most allow for their extension after an introductory period of usually six months.
 Other states require additional written disclosures, such as the fact that goods can only be bought through catalogs with no opportunity to inspect samples, if such is the case.
 Certain statutes mandate that the membership agreement must be approved by the state prior to use, while others impose record keeping requirements which include the right of inspection of corporate books and records by the state.

 The legal requirements spanning the country are myriad, inconsistent, and arduous.
-If a buying club fails to meet each requirement, it is subject to enforcement action by the state, which may take the form of injunctive action to prevent the organization from conducting business (or simply shutting it down), and possibly civil penalties.(17) In Minnesota, each civil penalty may be as high as $25,000.
+If a buying club fails to meet each requirement, it is subject to enforcement action by the state, which may take the form of injunctive action to prevent the organization from conducting business (or simply shutting it down), and possibly civil penalties.
 For all of these reasons, companies are strongly urged to avoid buying club status.
 This can be accomplished quite easily, mainly by eliminating references to “buying clubs” and discounts due to membership in your company.

 Return to Top of Page